jasonmoy28/psycModel/README.md

 **Citation:** Moy, J. H. (2021). psycModel: Integrated Toolkit for Psychological Analysis and Modeling in R. R package. https://github.com/jasonmoy28/psycModel

+## Contributing:
+This package is still in its early stage.
+There are a lots of features / models that I plan to implement in the near future (see below for upcoming features) but unable to implement them in this release.
+If you are interested in help building this package, please feel free to submit a pull request / Github issue.
+I also tried my best to fix any bugs, but I cannot guarantee that the package can handle all edge cases.
+If you find any bug, please submit them in the Github issue.
+Finally, if you like the package, please considering give it a star.
+It meant a lot to me knowing that people actually find it useful.

 ## Acknowledgement
 This package was built by standing on the shoulders of giants with special thanks to researchers and developers of [`lavaan`](https://lavaan.ugent.be/), [`lme4`](https://github.com/lme4/lme4), [`lmerTest`](https://github.com/runehaubo/lmerTestR), [`nlme`](https://cran.r-project.org/package=nlme), [`performance`](https://easystats.github.io/performance/), [`parameters`](https://easystats.github.io/parameters/), [`psych`](https://personality-project.org/r/psych/), and of couse, all of the [`tidyverse`](https://tidyverse.tidyverse.org/) packages.
 I hope my package can help someone as they had helped me.

 ## Updates
 ### Upcoming Features:
+1. Support bootstrapping and robust standard error for relevant models
-1. Support mediation, moderated mediation analysis
+2. Support moderated mediation analysis and multilevel mediation analysis (currently support multilevel with level-1 variable only)
-2. Support latent class and profile analysis (possible latent transition analysis)
+3. Support latent class and profile analysis (possible latent transition analysis)
-3. Support path diagram in all model using SEM
 4. Support generalized linear regression
-5. Support poly
+5. Support polynomial regression

-mial regression
-6. Support reliability analysis
+6. Support outputting table to MS word (don't know how to implement yet)

 ### version 0.2.1 (released on 4/16/2021)
 **Major Feature:** <br/>